Imperative process algebra with abstraction: Imperative

 In this section, \deACPet, imperative \ACPet, is presented.
 This extension of \ACPet\ has been inspired by~\cite{BM09d}.
 It extends \ACPet\ with features that are relevant to processes in which data are involved, such as guarded commands (to deal with processes that only take place if some data-dependent condition holds), data parameterized actions (to deal with process interactions with data transfer), and assignment actions (to deal with data that change in the course of a process).

-In \deACPet, it is assumed that the following has been given with respect to data: \begin{itemize} \item a (single- or many-sorted) signature $\sign_\gD$ that includes a sort $\Data$ of \emph{data} and constants and/or operators with result sort $\Data$; \item a minimal algebra $\gD$ of the signature $\sign_\gD$. \end{itemize} We write $\DataVal$ for the set of all closed terms over the signature $\sign_\gD$ that are of sort~$\Data$.
+In \deACPet, it is assumed that the following has been given with respect to data: \begin{itemize} \item a many-sorted signature $\sign_\gD$ that includes: \begin{itemize} \item a sort $\Data$ of \emph{data} and a sort $\Bool$ of \emph{booleans}; \item constants of sort $\Data$ and/or operators with result sort $\Data$; \item constants $\Btrue$ and $\Bfalse$ of sort $\Bool$ and operators with result sort $\Bool$; \end{itemize} \item a minimal algebra $\gD$ of the signature $\sign_\gD$ in which the carrier of sort $\Bool$ has cardinality $2$ and the equation $\Btrue = \Bfalse$ does not hold. \end{itemize} We write $\DataVal$ for the set of all closed terms over the signature $\sign_\gD$ that are of sort~$\Data$.
+The sort $\Bool$ is assumed to be given in order to make it possible for operators to serve as predicates.

 It is also assumed that a finite or countably infinite set $\ProgVar$ of \emph{flexible variables} has been given.
-A flexible variable is a variable whose value may change in the course of a process. \footnote {The term flexible variable is used for this kind of variables in e.g.~\cite{Sch97a,Lam94a}.} Flexible variables are found under the name program variables in imperative programming.
+A flexible variable is a variable whose value may change in the course of a process. \footnote {The term flexible variable is used for this kind of variables in e.g.~\cite{Sch97a,Lam94a}.} Typical examples of flexible variables are the program variables known from imperative programming.
 An \emph{evaluation map} is a function from $\ProgVar$ to $\DataVal$.
 We write $\EvalMap$ for the set of all evaluation maps.